EncyclopediaRed/btcamp-87826/content/_index.md

   - bulletpoints:
       - title: BütCamp.
 It's better than sitting (directly) on the ground!
         description: >
           A Biodegradable Temporary Emergency Shelter for individuals and disaster and emergency responders.
-The BütCamp tent fits in your hand and uses no poles or extra equipment.<br /><br />
+The BütCamp tent fits in your hand and uses no poles or extra equipment.

           Simply unfold and blow to inflate.
 Use for up-to 7 days and then discard.
-BütCamp tent are made of biodegradable plastic made from cornstarch.
+BütCamp tents are made of biodegradable plastic made from cornstarch.
         image: images/tent_dim.png
       - title: Eco-Friendly
         description: >